 5 Data-Driven Lawyer Marketing Strategies

-Every lawyer is familiar with the trials (had to) and tribulations associated with marketing their practice.
-Keywords are inordinately expensive.
+Every lawyer is familiar with the trials (had to) and tribulations associated with marketing their law practice: Keywords are inordinately expensive.
 Qualifying traffic can seem impossible.
-And outside of the destination URL virtually every ad on the SERP looks the exact same.
+And outside of the final URL, virtually every ad on the SERP looks the exact same.